What is Tokoname ware (Tokoname-yaki)?

 Use a spatula to smooth the distorted shape little by little.

-I will finish it with a potter’s wheel in the same way.
-When it becomes smooth, it dries, but you have to be careful not to vary the degree of dryness.
+Once the body is finished, go to the other part and finish it with a potter’s wheel in the same way.
+Then dry it out being careful not to vary the degree of dryness.

 When it becomes dry and hard, it is a work to scrape off unnecessary parts and prepare it neatly.

 Make fine adjustments so that the fuselage and lid fit perfectly.